+Consider building your own website to advertise yourself to prospective clients.
 The internet is great for researching potential clients and networking with companies, such as PR and marketing agencies.

 Make sure your profile is on Linkedin and that you’re promoting yourself through Facebook and Twitter as well.

 Day rates should start at around £250 a day but well-established writers can charge from £500 a day.
 Whilst this sounds fantastic, you have to remember it’s down to the speed and ability of your writing.
-If you’re being paid per article (which in some cases can be around £5 for 600–700 words) and it takes you over an hour to write each one, it might not be financially viable for you.
+If you’re paid per article (which in some cases can be around £5 for 600–700 words) and it takes you over an hour to write each one, it might not be financially viable for you.

 But if you feel you can bash out copy that you’re happy with and don’t have spend too much time researching, you could make some good cash.

 You’ll need to consider how much copy – which your client will be happy with – you can produce in a certain time frame for it to be worthwhile and benefit you financially.
 There’s no point you slaving away on a beautifully-crafted article worthy of a literary award for a measly £5, but at the same time you’re only as good as your last article so you’ll need to maintain a high standard in order to keep the work coming in.

 Also remember that you have the benefit of working from home, reducing your travel costs and giving you more flexibility and freedom so rates can be lower.